 One-Way Car Rental

 Renting a car one way ensures that you get to drive a new-model vehicle with the latest safety and entertainment technologies, while also riding in comfort.
 Whether you are relocating in New York, had a flight from Washington, D.C. canceled, or New York is simply the first part of your journey, a one-way rental is an affordable option.
 SIXT offers a selection of car models for your journey, whether its a budget economy car, a premium sedan, a spacious SUV or minivan with plenty of cargo space, or a fun sports car or convertible.
-We also have competitive rates, whether you need a one-way rental for just 1 day or for 28 days or more.
+We also have competitive rates, whether you need a one-way rental for just 1 day or for long-term rentals from 28 days or more.